ketarre/information/ιheist.md

 - A successful heist can earn you $100-1000
 - A failed heist will give you a fine of $100-1000

+The money taken from your balance from fines will be transferred from your balance to the bot's bank balance.

+## Side Note:
 However, don't forget that you're stealing from the bot's bank balance.
 So in the very, very rare instance the bot has <$1000, you will only be able to steal what there is to grab.